paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/entries/2009-09-28-a_cohesive_and_unified_identity_for_british_government.markdown

 Although a highly visible (and initially expensive) identity programme might meet some resistance in the UK, with a phased roll out, the long term benefits are clear.
 In fact, holistic branding exercises are already common within the public sector.
 The Northern Ireland Executive uses [a cohesive identity across its different departments][6] and the NHS in England has been using [strict branding guidelines][7] for several years.

-{% figure Logos for the Northern Ireland Executive and four of its departments. %}
+{% figure "Logos for the Northern Ireland Executive and four of its departments" %}
 ![](/assets/images/2009/09/niexecutive.png)
 {% endfigure %}

 ### Design
 The 'HM Government' logo introduced earlier this decade could provide clues to what a unified identify might look like, with the government's coat of arms sat alongside a word-mark set in Gill Sans Light.
 Logos for the Ministry of Justice, Treasury, Foreign and Cabinet Offices also feature this coat of arms, whilst the Treasury and the Department for Business Innovation and Skills use Gill Sans too.

-{% figure <strong>A selection of logos used by the British government today</strong>: Whilst there is no coherent identity within British Government, a number of patterns emerge, with the coat of arms and Gill Sans being popular choices for some logos.
-However not every department shares this visual language, and all have implemented separate identity schemes. %}
+{% figure "**A selection of logos used by the British government today:** Whilst there is no coherent identity within British Government, a number of patterns emerge, with the coat of arms and Gill Sans being popular choices for some logos.
+However not every department shares this visual language, and all have implemented separate identity schemes" %}
 ![](/assets/images/2009/09/ukgovernmentnow.png)
 {% endfigure %}